 We are involved in the design, implementation and analysis of carbon pricing instruments in the UK, EU, US, Australia, South Africa, South Korea, Turkey, China, Mexico and Brazil and work for a wide range of organisations including the World Bank, IEA, OECD, European Commission, Australian Productivity Commission as well as several private sector companies.
-We have an exceptionally thorough understanding of different carbon (pricing) policies worldwide, their design and their impacts.
+We have an exceptionally thorough understanding of different carbon strategies and policies worldwide, their design and their impacts.
 By working with both public and private sector clients, we understand the imperatives of each and can frame our analysis accordingly.

 - The design of carbon pricing instruments and integration within a broader (energy) policy suite, and the linking of carbon markets under the Paris Agreement